JOJ0/discodos/README.md

 `./setup.py`

 On **Windows** your starting point to using DiscoDOS is double-clicking `discoshell.bat`.
 A new command prompt window named "DiscoDOS shell" is opened and the "Virtual Python Environment", DiscoDOS needs to function, is activated.
-Once inside the shell execute cli commands via the disco.bat wrapper.
+Once inside the shell, execute cli commands via the disco.bat wrapper.
 As usual on Windows systems you can leave out the .bat ending and just type `disco`.

 On **Linux and MacOS** the workflow is slightly different.
 To execute DiscoDOS cli commands you just type `./disco`.
 This wrapper script also takes care of activating the "Virtual Python Environment".
 To conveniently use the `disco` command from everywhere on your system, copy it to a place that's being searched for according to your PATH variable - the provided script `install_cli_system.sh` does this for you and copies it to /usr/local/bin).